jeanctech/chat-jct/README.md

-# > assembler-guide.sh 🚀
+# > Chat-jct.sh 🚀

-> Learn ASSEMBLER as if you were in the terminal.
+> Learn Chat as if you were in the terminal.
 > No frameworks, no black magic — just pure code.
 > `echo "Let's go nerd mode 🧠"`